Private channels in Microsoft Teams

 Private channel SharePoint sites

 Teams manages the lifecycle of the private channel site.
 If the site is deleted outside of Teams, a background job restores the site within four hours as long as the private channel is still active.
-If the site is permanently deleted, a new site is provisioned for the private channel.

 If a private channel or a team containing a private channel is restored, the sites are restored with it.
 If a private channel site is restored and it's beyond the 30-day soft delete window for the private channel, the site operates as a standalone site.